javeriaZ1131/Learning-Management-System/README.md

 1) Academic officer can add/remove/update information of a new course into the system stored the working in LMSDATA.txt
 2) He can add information of a new section into the system stored in "SectionDetails.txt"
-3) A student may register a new course stored in "rollno.txt"
+3) A student may register a new course stored in "rollno.txt"   & in "StudentRegDetails.txt"( database of all students registration details).
 4) She may view her transcript (containing her CGPA) saved in file named "Rollnotranscript.txt"
 5) A teacher may set evaluation criteria for a course (number and types of evaluations along with weights) named "sectionname + EC.txt"
 6) She may enter marks